 - A loose band or bracket can generally be left in place until seen in our office.
 Call during patient hours, when you notice a loose band or bracket.
 We will schedule you to reattach the loose appliance if indicated.

 - A broken, or poking archwire can often be bent in with a pencil eraser or cut with nail clippers.
 Call our office, during patient hours, if you do not feel the problem has been resolved properly.

 - Watch this video on YouTube that explains how to handle an orthodontic emergency.

 Direct Injuries to the Mouth and Teeth

 Following a direct injury to your mouth or teeth, whether undergoing orthodontic care or not, immediately ice the injured area and you should contact your regular dentist as soon as possible.
-Usually an x-ray of the involved tooth or teeth is needed to determine the extent of injury.
+Usually, an x-ray of the involved tooth or teeth is needed to determine the extent of the injury.
 If a tooth has been displaced, knocked out, or fractured, it is best to contact your family dentist first, since we may not have the necessary materials or anesthesia required to treat these injuries.
 If the appliances are dislodged or displaced, we will need to replace or adjust the appliances as soon as possible after you have seen your general dentist, depending upon the comfort level of the patient.

 After Office Hours

 If an orthodontic emergency arises where the patient is in pain after hours, please contact our office.
 The office voicemail system will guide you the process of contacting the doctor after hours.